DeepChainBio/deepchain-apps/README.md

 ```
 The last command will download the github files inside the **myapplication** folder.

-You can modify the app.py file, as explain in the [Deechain-apps templates](#deepchain-apps-templates)
+You can modify the app.py file, as explain in the [Deepchain-apps templates](#deepchain-apps-templates)

 To deploy the app on deepchain.bio, use: